 It’s a simple question, but it can be a tough one to ask.

 Its the 10th National Day of Action, for R U OK?
-But everyday should be an R U OK? day.
+But every day should be an R U OK? day.

-Since 2009, the RUOK?DAY movement has fast become one of the most recognisable movements of the modern era.
+Since 2009, the RUOK?DAY movement has fast become one of the most recognizable movements of the modern era.
 When you consider just how far suicide prevention has come; from something rarely discussed, to a staple of the modern health conversation; it’s really quite remarkable just how influential movements like this really are.

 And so they should be.